lucaslago/except-on-test-logger/README.md

 # Except on test logger

-A really simple console.log wrapper that only logs to stdout if `process.env.NODE_ENV` is set to anythin different than `test`, so it does not pollute your test suite.
+A really simple console.log wrapper that only logs to stdout if `process.env.NODE_ENV` is set to anything different than `test`, so it does not pollute your test suite.

 ## Installation